Sundays at 10.00am

 Intergenerational worship – where all the children of God, regardless of age, gather together in the presence of God.

-Everyone is welcome to move between the chairs, creative tables, family play area, prayer stations and the creche room.
+Everyone is welcome to move between the chairs, creative tables, family play area, and the creche room.
 Worshiping God doesn’t have to be a static thing.
 Please move around as much as you like.

 On the first Sunday we all share Holy Communion together.
 As is the custom of the Uniting Church all are welcome at the table.